fmoor/edgedb-docs/doc/ref/edgeql/fundamentals.rst

 One way to interpret any query is to follow these steps:

-1) Lexically substitute any aliases recursively until no aliases are used.

-2) Find all ``DETACHED`` expressions and treat them as entirely separate from anything else within the statement.
+1) Find all ``DETACHED`` expressions and treat them as entirely separate from anything else within the statement.
 One way to think of this is to imagine that there's actually a schema-level view defined for each of the ``DETACHED`` expressions.

-3) Resolve whether each particular function will be evaluated element- wise or not based on the ``SET OF`` scoping rules.
+2) Resolve whether each particular function will be evaluated element- wise or not based on the ``SET OF`` scoping rules.

+3) Treat every alias on the right side of ``:=`` as if it were a view defined in the schema to represent the set given by the left-hand- side expression.

 .. _ref_edgeql_fundamentals_path: